-In light of moving chaos, our annual open house is a no-go this year.
+In light of moving chaos, my annual open house is a no-go this year.
 The kitchen is a disaster.
 I don’t know that I’ve ever blogged about the holiday open house as Christmas time tends to get beyond busy… But we throw a good party involving BBQ’d turkey, lots of food and drink, and the apartment is stuffed to capacity with our friends.
 I love it.
 I am sad to not have that this year; but that hasn’t stopped me from thinking about party food!

 The thing about party food is that it needs to be easy and fun, at least for me.
 So I’ve flipped and scrolled through recipes from past parties and have listed some favourites in no particular order and ending with a crudités dip recipe that was a rare bit of this and that recipe that I am kind of proud of. 🙂